-The main causes of bladder pain are:
+The most common causes of painful bladder include:

 1. Urinary tract infection (UTI)